maxfer03/ns-assessment-covid/README.md

 - ~~The repository should include a README file with all documentation necessary to run the project locally.~~ **DONE ✔**

+- Last thing to do: some  validations in the login/register to improve user experience.

 ### Optional

 - Unit tests